ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ![saved model](Images/saved_model.png)

-Using the Watson Studio GUI download the model into the *models* directory on your local machine using the file name `bert_wkflow_imdb_5_epochs`.
+Download the model into the *models* directory on your local machine using the file name `bert_wkflow_imdb_5_epochs`.
+(Use the vertical ellipsis to the right of the model name to open a menu with the download option.)

 ### 3. Build the container image
 Have a look at the Dockerfile in the current directory.